pranshuu15/LinearRegression/README.md

 hello!
-This is Pranshu Singh
+This is Priyank Singh